Qingxiao Zheng (Job search now)

 • Oct 20, 2025: I’ll be in Las Vegas for AECT’25.
 Feel free to say hi if you’re around.

-• On Aug 12: I’ll be traveling to Chicago to attend AIVO.
+• Aug 12, 2025: I’ll be traveling to Chicago to attend AIVO.
 Happy to connect while I’m there.

 • April 29, 2025: One paper on automating intervention discovery accepted by IJCAI’25.